 Search Engine Optimisation (also known as SEO) is the process by which your website appears in search results above your competitors.
-Ranking well in search engines like Google is important because it allows you to capturing new business ahead of your visitors.
+Ranking well in search engines like Google is important because it allows you to capture new business and get ahead of the competition.
 SEO is a process which can take months to see full results, and being visible on the first page of results takes work.
 But why is that?
 Why does SEO takes so long?

 Google has to build up trust, with new domain names especially.
 Google needs to be sure that websites are legitimate and relevant before giving them a high ranking.
 Like any other business, Google wants to provide the best experience for their customers, so the ranking algorithm prefers websites offering genuine products, services or information.
 Therefore, the process of building up this trust understandably doesn’t happen overnight.

 Your key competitors may be savvy in the online space, or have someone undertaking Search Engine Optimisation on their behalf.
 They can be countering your efforts, and may already be well ahead of you when you’re starting out.
 If you’re chasing someone that has already started the race, it can take a while to catch up to them.

 Google is keen on showcasing unique and relevant content online, with no duplicates (nothing that has been copied and pasted).
 This valuable unique content not only takes time to produce, but also for Google to recognise as unique and worth featuring.
 Metadata and keywords on your website are highly important for SEO.
 This data is what Google uses to determine what your website is about.
 Analysing which keywords to use on your website and integrating them into your content takes time and often needs adjusting to get the best results.